Persian Gulf Veterans of Canada

 As an Above Water Warfare Director, this time in HMCS ATHABASKAN, fulfilled a career goal to become a member of a small but special group of “long range shooters”.
 After his promotion to Chief Petty Officer 2nd Class in 2009, he spent the next three postings ashore, all within the Above Water Warfare Battlespace, first Maritime Forces Atlantic Headquarters as a Staff Officer for Electronic Warfare, then the Canadian Forces Maritime Warfare Centre in Halifax and finally at the Directorate of Naval Requirements in Ottawa as a Project Director for the Royal Canadian Navy where he was promoted to his current rank in August 2015.
 His time in Ottawa saw him fulfill the duties of the President of the Mess Committee for the National Warrant Officers & Sergeants Mess, following in the footsteps of his father.

 In 2016 he was appointed Coxswain of HMCS HALIFAX.
-Following his tour as Coxswain, Chief Petty Officer Doutre was appointed to his current position, Maritime Equipment and Program Management Chief Petty Officer in Ottawa.
+Following his tour as Coxswain, Chief Petty Officer Doutre was appointed the Division Chief Petty Officer of Director General of Maritime Equipment and Program Management in Ottawa.
+Chief Petty Officer Doutre assumed his current role in 2021 as the Assistant Deputy Minister – Materiel Group Chief Warrant Officer.